-Techniques Performance Investigation Project Supervised assessment Description focuses on the application of skills, concepts and/or strategies, considering informal or formal settings as appropriate. focuses on researching a specific problem, question or issue using data and/or information. focuses on responding to a problem, issue or scenario using a process in a relevant context to demonstrate learning.
-Students may be supported to expand on their thinking through question prompts given by the teacher. focuses on independently responding to a set of provided questions, scenarios and/or problems, under supervised conditions and within a set time frame.
-Learning area advice Students apply movement skills and movement concepts and adapt movement strategies in movement situations.
-Judgments relating to the quality of performance are made iteratively.
-All practical work must be organised with student safety in mind.
-Schools must ensure their practices meet current guidelines.
-Students describe, apply and interpret through an inquiry or research context.
-It requires students to use information they have been given and the knowledge they currently have.
+ce Investigation Project Supervised assessment the application of open of the state of the focuses on researching a specific problem, question or issue using data and/or information. focuses on responding to a problem, issue or scenario using a process in a relevant context to demonstrate learning.
+Students may be supported to expand on their thinking through question prompts given by the teacher. focuses on independently responding to a set of provided questions, scenarios and/or problems, under supervised conditions and within a set time frame. relating to the quality nee are made work must be with student safety in ols must ensure their eet current guidelines.
+Students collect, analyse, propose and evaluate through an inquiry or research context.
+It requires students to locate and use data or information that goes beyond what they have been given and the knowledge they currently have.
 Students apply their knowledge, understanding and skills through a small number of tasks completed over a series of lessons.
-Students interpret and describe information and/or data collected from physical performance and/or provided as a stimulus.
-Students respond to one or more assessment items.
-Additional evidence can be gathered within an assessment task through teacher observation.
-The teacher observes (views, listens, interprets and records) students' ability to demonstrate the application of their knowledge, understanding and skills when responding to the task.
-The teacher is required to document evidence of learning against relevant aspects of the achievement standard.
+Students analyse and explain information and/or data collected from physical performance and/or provided as a stimulus.
+Students respond to one or more assessment items. wo rith ols r eet rk must be student safety in must ensure their current guidelines. given and the knowledge they currently have. student safety in must ensure their current guidelines. ence can be gathered within an assessment task through this ability to demonstrate the application of their knowledge given and the knowledge they currently have. from physical performance and/or provided as a stimulus. from physical performance and/or provided as a stimulus.

-Techniques Performance Investigation Project Supervised assessment Mode practical^ written, spoken/signed or multimodal written, spoken/signed or multimodal written, spoken/signed or practical^ Examples Examples may include: demonstrating, refining and applying movement skills, concepts and strategies in movement situations creating and performing movement sequences in movement situations promoting fair play, inclusivity and cooperation demonstrating practices and protective behaviours through scenarios and authentic situations in online and offline contexts.
-Examples may include: Examples may include: • response to stimulus or practical activity • written text about practical activities • record of data from practical activities, e.g. table, graph • visual representation of a process, e.g. flow chart, diagram • presentation about practical activities • presentation about health and wellbeing strategies • interview • roleplay • storyboard in response to health and/or safety scenarios.
-Examples may include: • multiple choice items • short response items - single-word answers - sentence answers that describe concepts and give explanations and/or examples of these concepts in context - short paragraph response • extended response items - explanation of a process and/or practical activity - response to a health or movement scenario.
+Techniques Performance Investigation Project Supervised assessment Mode practical^ written, spoken/signed or multimodal written, spoken/signed or multimodal written, spoken/signed or practical^ Examples Examples may include: demonstrating, refining and applying movement skills, concepts and strategies in movement situations transferring movement strategies between movement situations creating and performing movement sequences in a range of contexts promoting fair play, inclusivity and cooperation demonstrating practices and protective behaviours through scenarios and authentic situations in online and offline contexts.
+Examples may include: report action plan/media campaign poster slideshow podcast webpage blog.
+Examples may include: response to stimulus or practical activity written text about practical activities journal entry, e.g. analysis of health or movement scenarios record of data from practical activities, e.g. table, graph visual representation of a process, e.g. flow chart, diagram presentation about practical activities interview roleplay of health scenarios presentation about health and wellbeing strategies storyboard in response to health and/or safety scenarios.
+Examples may include: multiple choice items short response items single-word answers sentence answers that describe concepts and give explanations and examples of these concepts in context short paragraph response extended response items explanation of a process and/or practical activity response to a health or movement scenario construction and/or interpretation of primary or secondary data.